-List files and revisions that have been synced to the client workspace.
+List files and revisions that are synced to the client workspace.

-This command behaves differently for depots of type graph.
-For details, see the section "Examples" on the next page.

-'''

-p4 [g-opts] have [file...]

-'''

-List those files and revisions that have been copied to the client workspace with p4 sync.
-If file patterns are provided, the list is limited to those files that match one of the patterns, and to those files that are mapped to the client view.
+List the files and revisions that are copied to the client workspace with p4 sync.

+If file patterns are provided, the list is limited to the files that meet both criteria:

+- match one of the patterns - mapped to the client view